 For the horizontal edges, plane toward the centre from the outside edge.
 Always apply a steady but light pressure to avoid gouging the wood, helping to plane off a consistent amount with each stroke.

-5. Check, Plane And Check Again
+5. Check, Plane and Check Again

 If the door sticks or scrapes, take it back down and plane a little more, repeating the process until it opens and closes perfectly.

-6. Refinish The Door
+6. Refinish the Door

 You may also want to think about repainting the door in its entirety.
 There’s rarely a better opportunity to get it done easily than while it’s off its hinges.
-Then, simply rehang the finished door.
+Then, rehang the finished door.

 Pro Tip: As well as repainting the door, you can freshen it up in other ways while you’ve got it off its hinges.
 Kezzabeth has written a great guide on removing and restoring old door furniture.